You’re interested in a non-clinical job and dreaming of remote work as a medical copywriter...

 Copywriting is a specific skill set that you didn’t learn in college or graduate school.

-I recommend Write Your Way to Freedom (WYWTF).
-It teaches you everything you need to know about copywriting, and it provides valuable business insight and support.
+I took Write Your Way to Freedom.
+It teaches everything you need to know about copywriting, and includes valuable business insight and support.

-Most people in the WYWTF group are starting independent copywriting businesses.
+Most people in copywriting groups are starting independent copywriting businesses.
 Occasionally, there are posts from group members who intended to start their own business, then were offered a job as a staff copywriter.
+Some people start as a freelancer with a company and then transition to an employee later on.

 Another solid course option is Jacob McMillen’s course: “The Internet’s Best Copywriting Course”.
 It’s comprehensive and he’s a well-known copywriter and has solid testimonials from students.